The history of Time and how we screwed it up

 Things evolve, and the next challenge for Man is how to keep time in Space.
 Currently we use Earth time, normally the time of the control point of the mission, but this is only useful near Earth.

 If we go to the Planet Mars it becomes very interesting and one wonders how it will be handled when (if) there is a population there.
 The length of a day is, compared to Earth time, 24 hours and 37 minutes and a year is 687 days, or nearly twice as long as an Earth year.
-Each season would be twice as long.
+Each season (if there are seasons) would be twice as long.
 So if we still used 12 months in a year each month would have to have 57 days and every third month with 58 days.
 On Earth months are determined by the moon phases, no help from the moons of Mars, You could not define a month by the Martian moon(s).
 Simply put, Earth time will not work on Mars.

 My whole point is for people living on Mars there would have to be a whole new calendar and clock… a whole new system would have to be invented because Earth time loses meaning on Mars.
 The people on Mars would simple disassociate themselves with Earth time because Earth time will have no meaning.
 It is not like Someone on Mars could call Earth on the telephone, the time delay for the radio signal would make real-time voice communication impossible.
 The travel time for a radio signal from Mars is 100-300 minutes depending on where we are in the orbits.
 It would be impossible if on opposite sides of the Sun.
 Communications between planets would have to be digital data (eMail?), but I suspect the people on Mars would quickly lose any need to talk to Earth.
 Personally I seriously doubt Man will ever colonize Mars.
 There is nothing there that would make us want to stay.
 No ocean, no forest, no blue sky, no animals, It’s very cold, can’t go outside for a walk without wearing a spacesuit, who wants to give up Earth for that kind of life living in a dangerous prison?